ingridslette/NutNet-ppt/README.md

 # NutNet-ppt

-Retrieving precipitation data for global NutNet sites
+Retrieving monthly precipitation data for NutNet sites from the gridded precipitation product MSWEP and calculating total growing season precipitation at each site